Sin doesn’t have to dictate our lives

 Sinner or saved, Paul says we are dead either way: “Even though Christ is in you, your body will die because of sin” (8:11).
 If we are forgiven of our sin and have peace with God because we have faith that Jesus already died for our sins, why do we have to die, too?
 What sense does that make?

 Bible scholars have probably spent a fair amount of salaried time trying to figure out Romans 8:20, “Creation malfunctioned.
-It wasn’t creation’s fault, but he got so messed up that it became useless.
+It wasn’t creation’s fault, but it got so messed up that it became useless.
 God condemned it, but for a hopeful reason.”
 What do you think Paul was talking about and what did he mean by “a hopeful reason”?

 Paul says, “Creation has been groaning in pain, like a woman giving birth.
 Even now.
 We all know it” (8:22).
 Do we know it?
 Bible experts have to guess about what Paul meant by this.
 What do you think might be some possibilities?

 Paul says “We don’t have a clue how to pray” (8:26).
 Is that so?
 If so, how so?

 LIFE APPLICATION.
 Paul says that “People who live Spirit-led lives have minds that are hardwired to the Spirit” (8:5).
 Then he adds, “A mind hardwired to selfishness can’t connect to God.
 It won’t submit to God’s protocol” (8:7).
 How do you think we can tell whether we are hardwired to God or to the Spirit?

 LIFE APPLICATION.
 Not everyone has had a good experience with their father.
 Some have never known their father.
 Others only wish they had never met him.
 Paul says that God is “Dad to us; our spirit calls him Father” (8:15).
 What do you think people should do with that advice if they have had a terrible experience with their earthly father?